rcky844/knowledge-handbook/Chemistry/Metals/Reactivity of metals.md

-The reactivity of different metals is compared by three factors:
+gjThe reactivity of different metals is compared by three factors:
 - **Lowest temperature at which the reaction starts.**
   A more reactive metal starts to react at a lower temperature.